csgf/abinitdm-portlet/docs/index.rst

 .. image:: images/ABINIT_input.jpg
    :align: center

-A typical *simulation* log file produces the following files:
+A typical simulation produces, at the end, the following files:

 .. code:: bash